TheCrether/ahkscripts/README.md

 - `Win + Shift + n` to move a window to a desktop
 - `Win + Alt + n` to move a window to a desktop and also switch to the desktop

+Additionally, it can restart the explorer with `Win + Shift + r` and can rotate your main display:

+- `Win + F1` for a normal horizontal display
+- `Win + F2` to rotate 90° degrees counterclockwise (normal vertical display)
+- `Win + F3` to rotate 180° degrees counterclockwise (flipped horizontal display)
+- `Win + F4` to rotate 270° degrees counterclockwise (flipped vertical display)

 ### `i3help.ahk`

-It has the general shortcuts that I use.
+It has the general shortcuts that I use like media control, focusing windows, setting windows to be always-on-top.
 Example: `Win + a` to activate Discord

 ### `startall.ahk`